 Disadvantages of buying through a limited company

-The number of buy-to-let mortgage products on offer for limited companies is must lower than for individuals.
-You may find it more difficult to arrange a mortgage, and the interest rates may be higher.
+The number of buy-to-let mortgage products on offer for limited companies is much lower than for individuals.
+Because of this, you may find it much more difficult to arrange a mortgage.
+On top of that, the interest rates will probably be higher too.

 Tax when you take money out